Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Builder.md

     Car [make=Tesla, model=Model S, color=Red, year=2023, automatic=true]
     ```

-???+ example "Spring Boot Example"
+??? example "Spring Boot Example"

-    In **Spring Boot**, you often need to build objects like **DTOs, configurations, or entities** with complex structures.
-Using the Builder Pattern can make object construction more manageable, especially when working with **REST APIs**.
+    In Spring Boot, you often need to build objects like DTOs, configurations, or entities with complex structures.
+Using the Builder Pattern can make object construction more manageable, especially when working with REST APIs.

     ```java title="Using Builder Pattern for DTOs in Spring Boot"
     // Let's assume a UserDTO object for API responses.